Can you really make art sales on Facebook?

 The answer is yes.
 My artist friends have made some unique sales by promoting their artwork on Facebook.
 It can most definitely be another venue for selling your art online.
-Over the past year I’ve talked to several artists who have sold artwork using Facebook and they all discuss how they use Facebook in their own unique way.
+Over the past year, I’ve talked to several artists who have figured out how to sell art on Facebook and they all discuss how they use Facebook in their own unique way.

 Let’s discuss how you can begin using it as well.